GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-25-hooks-listeners-and-the-observer-pattern.md

 When studying Maven I was somehow in the dark about what it meant that Maven had 'hooks' that allowed plugins to add code to the Maven lifecycle.
 'Hook' is a metaphor, I had no clue about the underlying implementation.

-Equally in the dark I was about the concept of ActionListeners in Java Swing, add the start of my Java journey.
-Listeners had to be added an you needed to write some ActionPerformed method.
+Equally in the dark I was about the concept of ActionListeners in Java Swing, at the start of my Java journey.
+Listeners had to be added and you needed to write some actionPerformed method.
 I made it work but in a sort of mechanical way, with no feel for the underlying implementation.

 Today I ran into so called 'BeanFactoryPostProcessors' in Spring and I asked ChatGPT about it.
 I related the answer to earlier Maven discussion and now I have understood something that didn't come intuitively to me.